 Write for SciPol.org

 If selected to join the SciPol Writers Studio, we will provide onboarding, orientation, and training materials.
 As a member of the Studio, you’ll have access to SciPol’s network of diverse contributors and to our alumni working in various fields related to science policy.
-Members of the Studio should expect to publish at least three or four policy briefs per year of participation.
+Members of the Studio should expect to spend about two hours per week of time volunteering with SciPol.org.

 Need more reasons to join?
 Besides gaining firsthand experience in interpreting and communicating pressing issues in science policy, alumni of the SciPol Writers Studio have leveraged their experience and the SciPol network to further their careers in science and science policy.

 For instance, Elizabeth Hunsaker, a PhD Candidate in the Department of Chemistry at Duke University, wrote policy briefs regarding nanotechnology policy.
 She says:

 Writing for SciPol has given me experience in synthesizing and distilling information while maintaining accuracy and clarity for broad audiences.
 It’s provided extremely valuable practice writing in a very different style from academic papers.